xmcgyver/vimp_tool_suite/README.md

 	ln -s `pwd`/srch.sh /usr/local/bin/srch
 	ln -s `pwd`/rplace.sh /usr/local/bin/rplace

-and don't forget the config:
+Create the config:

 	mkdir ~/.srch
 	vi ~/.srch/config

-and drop in some content like that found in config_example file found in the vimp_tool_suite dir
+The config file should have some content like that found in config_example file found in the vimp_tool_suite dir

+Add the folder with mvim to your $PATH

+        export PATH=$PATH:/Applications/macvim

-as a final point, if you want to add default options onto to the grep handling such as excluding dirs then, depending on your version of grep, you can add a file called .srch into the base of you project (like ~/Sites/my_project/.srch) and add in something like this.
+As a final point, if you want to add default options onto to the grep handling such as excluding dirs then, depending on your version of grep, you can add a file called .srch into the base of you project (like ~/Sites/my_project/.srch) and add in something like this.

 	--exclude=*.svn* --exclude=*.swp --exclude-dir=\.git

+## How do I know it worked?

+If you are in your project folder, you should be able to run something like

+        srch . "test"

+and it will return a listing of files that contain the string "test"

 ## Notes